Nomination process for entry and exit points

 Nominations for TTF and TTFB

 A nomination lead time of an ½ hour applies to TTF and TTFB.
-Initial matching takes place on the basis of the initial nominations of shippers transferring gas to each other and of the Lesser of Rule matching rule.
+Initial matching takes place on the basis of the initial nominations of shippers transferring gas to each other.
 The confirmations get the status “Settled”.
 Nominations may be sent 400 days in advance.
 These will be matched an ½ hour before the next full clock hour after receipt.

 With regard to renominations, only if both shippers have sent in new matching nominations, new confirmations will be issued with a “Settled” status.
 Deals on TTF can therefore not be changed unilaterally by shippers.